-Fig. 3 shows the recordings of temperature at a height of 1 m, made from 11:00 on April 7 to 14:00 on April 8, 2003, one hour before, during, and two hours after the heating experiment A5a, using a sampling interval of 40 seconds.
-After a

-10 transient phase of about an hour from switching on the heating source, the curves take the form of regular spikes of high amplitude at sensor 5 (up to 1.5°C), smaller but still high on sensors 4 and 6.
-Note that the curves 4 and 6 are not always exactly affine one of each other, which is presumably an effect of shifts of the plume, and that the spikes are present with smaller and smaller amplitudes on all the curves.
+Figure 3 shows the recordings of temperature at a height of 1 m, made from 11:00 on 7 April to 14:00 on 8 April 2003, 1 h before, during, and 2 h after the heating experiment A5a, using a sampling interval of 40 s.
+After a transient phase of about an hour from switching on the heating source, the curves take the form of regular spikes of high amplitude at sensor 5 (up to 1.5 °C), smaller but still high on sensors 4 and 6.
+Note that the curves 4 and 6 are not always exactly in proportion to each other, which is presumably an effect of shifts of the plume, and that the spikes are present with smaller and smaller amplitudes on all the curves.